 Unfortunately, some minor aspects had me roll my eyes, specifically how Moore was described.
 Certain key features were mentioned more than necessary, namely the bosom or body shape in general.
 I’m not against sexual content by any means, and I get that the intention may have been to add sex appeal or to convey the character’s thoughts, but I don’t think it contributed much of anything (other than letting the reader know that those breasts were barely contained.)
 My thoughts regarding this common trend is that if women have to be overly sexualised, then at least include the male characters as well, therefore making it an even playing field.
 I try not to let this sort of thing bother me, but I can’t help but question if authors are aware that women read their books.

-In conclusion: Kill Creek held me captivated throughout, igniting mystery and intrigue.
-I enjoyed getting to know the characters and their secrets, and whilst some of the revelations were speculated beforehand, I still enjoyed the overall story with only some small complaints.
+In conclusion: Kill Creek held me captivated throughout, igniting mystery and intrigue as it introduced the Finch House in all its glory.
+I enjoyed getting to know the characters, their secrets, and their writing ways as they attempted to better their careers.
+Whilst some of the revelations were speculated beforehand, I still enjoyed the overall story with only some small complaints – such as how Moore was written.
 The rust of my year-long break was well and truly scraped away by Thomas, and for that I’m more than pleased.

 There it was, the house on Kill Creek, the Finch House, the old, grizzled monster that stalked the dreams of children, that danced on the tongues of morbid storytellers.